IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_entrypoint_version.html.markdown

 ## Import
-The `ibm_cis_rulesets_entrypoint_version` resource is imported by using the ID.
+The `ibm_cis_ruleset_entrypoint_version` resource is imported by using the ID.
 The ID is formed from the ruleset phase, the domain ID of the domain and the Cloud Resource Name (CRN) concatenated  using a `:` character.

 The domain ID and CRN are located on the **Overview** page of the Internet Services instance of the domain heading of the console, or by using the `ibm cis` CLI commands.